-Our expected launch date will be in early 2018.
-We are launching from the Mahia Peninsula, which is on the east coast of New Zealand's North Island.
-We are working hard towards this deadline, and we are excited to launch with 19 other institutions in 2018.
+Our launch date was on December 15th in 2018.
+We launched from the Mahia Peninsula, which is on the east coast of New Zealand's North Island.
+Our satellite called home, and we are excited for what comes next.
+Become our Space Embassador.

 Our mission is to inspire and unite individuals across the world to pursue careers in STEM fields, and find new methods of space propulsion.
 It is our mission to share our experiences and research with you.
 We look forward to partnering with you.